-The questionnaire was subjected to Cronbach's alpha ( $\alpha$ ) test of reliability that provided a pretest of the reliability of the instrument and a post test of the internal validity of the findings resulting from the adoption of this instrument.
+The questionnaire was subjected to Cronbach's alpha (α) test of reliability that provided a pretest of the reliability of the instrument and a post test of the internal validity of the findings resulting from the Effects of Board Composition on Financial Performance: Empirical Analysis of Companies Listed at the Nairobi Securities Exchange adoption of this instrument.
 The pretest analysis of the 10 questionnaires used in the pilot stage produced alpha = 0.613.
 After improvement of its face validity, the questionnaire finally used in the survey resulted in alpha = 0.737.
-Cronbach's alpha $\ge 0.7$ was interpreted to mean the instrument provides a relatively good measurement tool, hence reliable.
+Cronbach's alpha $\geq$ 0.7 was interpreted to mean the instrument provides a relatively good measurement tool, hence reliable.